AmarjeetRoy/Vegetable_Market_Analysis/README.md

 4. Analyzing the price trends of various vegetables in different regions to identify patterns and variations.
 5. Comparing vegetable prices between different markets to understand market dynamics and pricing differences.
 6. Conducting a case study on the quick commerce vegetable business in Delhi to explore market potential and consumer preferences.

+## Data Pre Processing
+- We have Used Python's Numpy & Pandas Library for Data Cleaning and Preprocessing.

 ## Repository Contents